 By linking employee engagement strategies with company values, you can incorporate them into all aspects of performance management and recognition.
-For instance, you can seek 360 feedback from peers and other leaders that focuses on how employees demonstrate company values and are engaged, company members.
+For instance, you can seek 360 feedback from peers and other leaders that focuses on how employees demonstrate company values and are engaged company members.
 Or create special award programs that recognize employees who demonstrate specific company values, going above and beyond to be engaged internally and with customers.

 The goal is to expand these programs beyond performance.
 It is essential to measure and recognize both quantifiable results and the characteristics and behaviors that demonstrate an employee’s level of engagement and commitment to company values.
 Individuals like to receive praise for a job well done and notice when they do not get the credit they feel they deserve.

-4) Provide Growth and Development Opportunities
+5) Provide Growth and Development Opportunities

 Growth and development go beyond standard new hire training, coaching or upskilling.
 All of those are important to an employee’s feeling of accomplishment, but engaged and loyal employees want real opportunities to grow and develop.

 Employees want to be successful and feel the company is investing in them and their future.
 Employee success requires structured development programs governed by human resources, trained to all leaders and implemented at every level.
-Success begins by training every leader to be an effective coach that focuses on helping employees be the best they can be.
+Success begins by training every leader to be an effective coach who focuses on helping employees be the best they can be.

 Structured training is a fundamental component of development, but organizations should empower managers to seek other opportunities and help employees develop skills in areas of interest.
 For example, managers may foster an employee’s development through structured mentor programs or by allowing them to attend external webinars.
 They might also bring in an outside (or internal) expert or provide the ability to shadow other departments.

-5) Implement Adequate Tools
+6) Implement Adequate Tools

 Tools play a critical role in an employee’s success.
 Of course, a great tool cannot fix a flawed process, but nothing is more frustrating to employees who want to do an excellent job than hindering their success with ineffective tools.
 Tools that support customers, such as knowledge management tools, CRMs and even AI-powered solutions to assist agents, are essential.

-Collaboration, coaching, and support tools are also critical, especially in the current environment, which consists of large work-from-home workforces.
+Collaboration, coaching and support tools are also critical, especially in the current environment, which consists of large work-from-home workforces.
 Simply put, employees need tools to support customers and to remain connected to peers and management.

 Now is the time to embrace employee engagement and weave it into the fabric of organizational culture.
 The facts are clear – engaged employees are more satisfied, stay with organizations longer and are more productive.
 Leaders who take the next steps to link employee engagement strategies with broader customer experience strategies will reap the rewards and stand out among competitors.